When it comes to supplements, creatine has become one of the ‘must have’ of all supplement regimes.

 - Might cause upset stomach

-Optimum’s Micronized Creatine Powder is available from different sizes, definitely something that fits your budget.
+Optimum’s Micronized Creatine Powder is available in different sizes.

 If you want to experience high-intensive workouts at the gym, you might want to try BulkSupplements Creatine Monohydrate Powder.
-This product is made to help give you the stamina you will need in bodybuilding, intense crossfits, and any strength training workouts.
+This product is made to help give you the stamina you will need for bodybuilding, intense CrossFit, and any strength training workouts.

-Taking creatine supplements like this one along a healthy diet and regular workout, you will experience favorable muscle growth and increased overall performance in workouts.
+By taking creatine supplements like this one along with a healthy diet and regular workouts, you will experience favorable muscle growth and increased overall performance in workouts.

 - Made from 99% micronized creatine monohydrate